roxberry/markrox.dev/src/posts/2025-11-14-deterministic-generation/index.md

 }
 ```

 Validate inputs before building.
-If any required field is missing, don't guess—use the default or ask for correction.
+If any required field is missing, don't guess!
+Use the default or ask for correction.

 ## Why This Matters